esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/01-Dev Environment setup.md

 ### Backend
 Each backend service comes with its own `dev-{service-name}.sh` script that you can use to start the service in development mode.
 You need to run each of the services in a separate terminal window.

+Many of the backend services need to access the dependency services (e.g. Keycloak, Kafka, MongoDB, etc.) you have deployed above.
+To be able to figure out the domain name under which these services are accessible, we are using internally `kubens -c`, so make sure before you start up a service you have switched to the Kubernetes context and namespace where the services are deployed.

 ### Automation
 Starting up (and restarting) all those services manually can be a tedious task.
 We have prepared a